 Academic program review is an ongoing process.
 Programs are evaluated for their viability [enrollment, growth], alignment with the university or college mission, and workforce demands.
 Program review is carried out by the Provost, in consultation with the Faculty Senate and program faculty.
 If an academic program is eliminated, the university would meet its obligations to student completion for students enrolled in affected programs.

 I am a Monetary Award Program recipient, but the State has not funded MAP.
 What will happen to me?

 GSU is committed to putting students first.
-GSU will continue to accept liability for students' MAP funding for the coming academic year, 2016-17.
+GSU will continue to accept liability for students' MAP funding for the coming academic year, 2017-18, just as it has in the last two years of the budget crisis.
 In other words, students will not have to pay back funds to the university, even if the state does not fulfill its promises to Illinois families.
-In addition, the Board of Trustees decided there would be no tuition increase for 2016-17.
-Our tuition and fees remain the lowest in the state.
 These decisions were made so that students can enroll in school without financial fear.

 Will GSU be open in the summer and fall?

 Yes!
 GSU has made it easy for you to enjoy the warm weather this summer while taking advantage of our flexible course scheduling, with numerous online and hybrid courses.
 We look forward to welcoming students this fall.
 Our award-winning first-year program, taught entirely by full-time faculty, will continue to provide what we consider the best freshman experience in the state—maybe in the nation.
 The Center for the Junior Year (funded under a federal grant) delivers state-of-the-art assistance to transfer students on connecting study in the major with career opportunities.
 And our graduate programs continue to offer the highest quality advanced education.

 Is GSU in jeopardy of losing its accreditation?

 No. GSU continues to meet or exceed the criteria for accreditation by the Higher Learning Commission of the North Central States and by various specialized accreditors in specific major fields.